Overview

 The trackUserInteractions initialization parameter enables the collection of user clicks in your application, which means sensitive and private data contained in your pages may be included to identify elements that a user interacted with.

-To control which information is sent to Datadog, manually set an action name, or implement a global scrubbing rule in the Datadog Browser SDK for RUM.
+To control which information is sent to Datadog, you can mask action names with privacy options, manually set an action name, or implement a global scrubbing rule in the Datadog Browser SDK for RUM.

 Track user interactions